 Homemade hummus is so much better than store bought.
 You can taste the fresh bright flavors of chickpeas, tahini, lemon and garlic.
 And the recipe is easy.
 15 minutes of prep and you’ll be dipping into the most delicious hummus!

 “Hummus” is an Arabic word meaning “chickpeas.”
 It is extremely popular fare throughout the Middle East.
 The recipe consists of cooked chickpeas blended with tahini (sesame paste), lemon juice, garlic and salt.
 I occasionally buy a container of hummus for my kids to snack on after school.
 It’s healthy – high in protein and fiber and low in fat.
 The fat is the good kind that, with heart-healthy benefits.
 I’ve always liked hummus but I can’t say I was ever excited enough about it to warrant serving it at a dinner party…until now.

-Homemade hummus is something special – fresh tasting and SO delicious.
-It’s also really easy to make if you have a food processor.
 All you need is two cans of chickpeas, lemon juice, tahini (sesame paste), garlic, olive oil and salt.

 Hummus is a popular dish throughout the Middle East.
 Israel and Lebanon have long engaged in a battle over who rightfully “owns” hummus.
 In 2010 Lebanon got the upper hand when they filled a satellite dish with almost 9,000 pounds of hummus, stealing the Guinness World record from the Israelis.